ECO786786/restaurant_orders/README.md

 📊 Restaurant Order Analysis.

-This analysis aims to uncover patterns in customer behavior through examining order data.
+This analysis aims to uncover patterns in customer behaviour through examining order data.

 🔍 For access to SQL queries, kindly refer to the following location: [project_sql folder](/project_sql/)